plexil-group/plexil_docs/PLEXILLanguage/PLEXILReference.rst

     Previous versions of the |PLEXIL| compiler required an ``endif`` keyword to terminate the ``if`` node.
 This requirement has been eliminated since |PLEXIL| 4.5.
-The ``endif`` keyword is still accepted by the compiler for backwards compatibility.
+The ``endif`` keyword is still accepted by the compiler for backward compatibility.

 Each clause may have multiple child nodes.